-The purpose of the Official Canvass is to thoroughly audit, account for, and validate every ballot and vote cast in the election, so that the elections official may derive and certify the final vote counts.
-This process tests the accuracy and validity of partial vote counts derived in the Semi-Official Canvass, and goes beyond those preliminary processes to validate and count additional Vote by Mail ballots, provisional ballots and write-in votes, and to account for unused and damaged paper ballots.
+The purpose of the official canvass is to thoroughly audit, account for, and validate every ballot and vote cast in the election, so that the elections official may derive and certify the final vote counts.
+This process tests the accuracy and validity of partial vote counts derived in the semi-official canvass, and goes beyond those preliminary processes to validate and count additional Vote by Mail ballots, provisional ballots and write-in votes, and to account for unused and damaged paper ballots.

-During the Official Canvass, any interested person may choose to observe the Elections Office procedures.
-To observe this process, please feel free to contact 650.312.5222 or visit the office during normal business hours, Monday - Friday, from 8:00 a.m. to 5:00 p.m.
+During the official canvass period, any interested person may ask to observe the process at the Registration & Elections Division facility at Tower Road.
+Please feel free to contact (650) 312-5222 or visit the office during normal business hours, Monday to Friday, from 8 a.m. to 5 p.m.

-A press release detailing the Official Canvass will be available on the Elections website at www.shapethefuture.org.
+A press release detailing the official canvass will be available on the Elections website at www.shapethefuture.org.